 FSM will also notify the DfE and consider making a referral to the Teaching Regulation Agency (TRA).
-FSM will make a Serious Incident Report to the Charity Commission whenever the Commission's guidelines deem it appropriate to do so.

 RECORDING ALLEGATIONS OF ABUSE

 Details of allegations that are found to have been malicious should be removed from personnel records.
 However, for all other allegations, it is important that a clear and comprehensive summary of the allegation, details of how the allegation was followed up and resolved, and a note of any action taken and decisions reached including any disciplinary actions, is kept on the confidential personnel file of the accused.
 A copy will be given to the individual and they will be told that the record will be retained until he or she reaches statutory retirement age, or for ten years, if that is longer.